sagemath/trac_to_gh/Issue 8817.md

 # Issue 8817: Rplot001.png left around when doctesting

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8817

 Original creator: was